St. Edward's Hilltoppers

 The St. Edward's Hilltoppers are the athletic teams that represent St. Edward's University, located in Austin, Texas, in NCAA Division II intercollegiate sporting competitions.
-The Hilltoppers compete as members of the Lone Star Conference for all 13 varsity sports.
-St. Edward's was a member of the Heartland Conference from 1999 to 2019.
+Generally, both men's and women's teams are referred to as the Hilltoppers, and the mascot is a mountain goat named "Topper the Goat".
+Throughout the program's history, the Hilltoppers have been members of four athletic conferences and currently compete as members of the Lone Star Conference for all twelve active NCAA varsity sports teams and two active non-NCAA co-ed teams.
+There are also five sports teams that are no longer active - football, men's and women's golf, and men's and women's tennis.

+Prior to being referred to as the Hilltoppers, the teams of St. Edward's university were at various times nicknamed as the Saints, Tigers, and Crusaders before rebranding as the Hilltoppers after World War II.

 History

 As of Fall 2014, the Hilltopper varsity athletic teams made 29 NCAA Tournament appearances over the last five seasons.
 Since joining the NCAA in 1999, the Hilltopper teams have won 55 Heartland Conference Championships.
 In 2008–2009, five St. Edward's athletes were named All-American, and 56 individuals were named to the All-Heartland Conference Team.

 St. Edward's men's soccer team was the Heartland Conference Champions in 2009.
 The women's soccer team has been very successful since 2006, posting winning records each season, and being selected to the NCAA Tournament 6 out of 7 years.

 The university's official spirit group is the HillRaisers.
 The university's student-athlete graduation rate of 88% is fourth highest in the nation out of 270 Division II institutions.

 The Dallas Cowboys football team used the campus for pre-season training from 1990 to 1997.